Your Dollars At Work

 - Program Services—81.8%

 CCFA has defined itself by sponsoring the best and brightest researchers over many decades—seeding the field with studies around the mysteries of Inflammatory Bowel Disease (IBD).
-Our cumulative investment of over $168 million has defined these inflammatory bowel diseases (IBD) and transformed the clinical management and scientific understanding of Crohn's disease and ulcerative colitis.
+Our cumulative investment of more than $200 million has defined these inflammatory bowel diseases (IBD) and transformed the clinical management and scientific understanding of Crohn's disease and ulcerative colitis.

 Here are the actions we have taken and the results we achieve on a daily basis with your support: